List of districts of Uttar Pradesh

 Uttar Pradesh, the most populous state in India, has 75 districts.
 These districts, most of which have populations above 1.2 million, are grouped into 18 divisions for administrative convenience.

 The Maha Kumbh area of Prayagraj had been declared as the 76th district of the state by the Uttar Pradesh Government as of 2 December 2024.
 It was a temporary district and now merged with original.

 District administration

 The District Magistrate (DM), an Indian Administrative Service (IAS) officer, is the head of district administration and performs multiple key roles: as Collector (for land revenue administration), District Magistrate (for maintenance of law and order), and District Election Officer (for conducting elections).
+The District Magistrate chairs various district-level committees and coordinates the activities of different departments within the district.
 The DM is supported by Additional District Magistrates (ADMs) and Sub Divisional Magistrates (SDMs) for administrative duties.
+A district is divided into sub-divisions headed by Sub-Divisional Magistrates (SDMs), further into tehsils under tehsildars, and into villages for land revenue administration.
+Revenue Inspectors and Lekhpals assist the tehsildar in revenue related duties.

 Other Key officers supporting district administration include: